RedAngel121/NytePack/README.md

 DO:

-    CONFIGS
-    how
+    Changes:
-    Determine how Vein Mining is actually going to affect the player and tool durability Apotheosis - Turn down the spawn rates of mini bosses and disable armor drops from every mob CC Tweaked - TURN OFF THE TURTLES
+        Determine how Vein Mining is actually going to affect the player and tool durability Do something about the Create Mechanical Drill, makes things too easy (slow down or disable ore drilling using create)
-    Farming for Blockheads - Adjust the market trades or just disable it?
-    Do something about the Create Mechanical Drill, makes things too easy (slow down or disable ore drilling using create) Adjust scaling health for distance instead https://github.com/SilentChaos512/ScalingHealth/wiki/Making-a-datapack Create Deco - investigate and possibly Disable "coin stacks"?
+        Adjust scaling health for distance instead https://github.com/SilentChaos512/ScalingHealth/wiki/Making-a-datapack Create Deco - investigate and possibly Disable "coin stacks"?
         Investigate steam and rails for stuff we dont want (phantom rails?)
-    Glassential functional glass blocks
+        Investigate Glassential functional glass blocks
+        Determine if Pams food extended is just too much Investigate secret rooms
+        Blood Magic Sigil of Air and (something about a meteor that dev is concerned about)

+    CONFIGS:
+        FIX SOL SWEET POTATO
+        adjust the corail tombstone config as needed Apotheosis disable armor drops from every mob CC Tweaked TURN OFF THE TURTLES
+        Farming for Blockheads - Adjust the market trades or just disable the market?
-    Aircraft needs adjustments (nerf pedal) and better integration with crafting recp (possible aircraft industry?)
+        Aircraft needs adjustments (nerf pedal) and better integration with crafting recp (possible aircraft industry?) fix starter kit
-    Determine if Pams food extended is too much investigate secret rooms
-    fix starter kit
-    check toolbelt config for item list and quantity Serene Seasons: crops (temp and season bands) and change season lengths Blood Magic Sigil of Air and (something about a meteor that dev is concerned about)
+        check toolbelt config for item white/blacklist ~~and quantity~~ *no quantity adjustments* Serene Seasons: crops (temp and season bands) and manage tectonic biomes

 Server Update Command Line:
 `java -jar packwiz-installer-bootstrap.jar https://base-modpack-pengolod.netlify.app/pack.toml -g -s server` the start the minecraft dedi